EarthToAccess/VidUI/README.md

 ### Canary

-#### Latest - v1.1
+#### Latest - v1.2

+\> Actually made the "Enhanced ESP" an enhanced ESP
+\+ ESP is now color coded between full, not-full, and dead.
+\> Fixed a problem with the ESP not turning on with first button click.
+\> Removed a lot of filler debug code for the viewing plate portion of the ESP.
+\> The viewing plate is no longer visible to the user.

+#### Previous

+**Version v1.1**

 \+ Added `;plr` command to remove individual players from the Player List.
 \> Fixed a problem with the version number where it showed "Version Version" in the top bar.

-#### Previous

 **Version v1.0**